asciimoo/filtron/README.md

      ]
 }
 ```
 Explanation: Allow only 10 requests a minute where `q` represented as GET parameter and the user agent header starts with `curl`.
-If limit exceeded the request logged to STDERR and blocked with a custom error message
+Request is logged to STDERR and blocked with a custom error message if limit is exceeded.
+See more examples [here](https://github.com/asciimoo/filtron/blob/master/example_rules.json).

 ### `actions`